 An application from a State or local court must include a copy of Form B signed by the State's Chief Justice or Chief Judge, the director of the designated agency, or the head of the designated council.
 The signature denotes that the proposed project has been approved by the State's highest court or the agency or council it has designated.
-It denotes further that if the Institute approves funding for the project, the court or the specified designee will receive, administer, and be accountable for the awarded funds.
+It denotes further that if the Institute approved funding for the project, the court or the specified designee will receive, administer, and be accountable for the awarded funds.

 c.
 Budget Form (Form C)